 - Now it’s time to add the filling to the middle of the potatoes.

 - Slice the deli smoked turkey into one inch squares and grate the cheddar cheese.
 Start a pinch of smoked turkey and place it into the middle of the potatoes and then add a pinch of cheddar cheese.
 Keep adding layers of smoked turkey and cheddar cheese until the potatoes are filled to the top.

 - Set up your grill for indirect cooking and add 2 to 4 oz of fruit wood for smoke.
-I like to use apple wood but any fruit wood works good to add a delicious smoke flavor to the bacon and cheddar cheese.
+I like to use apple wood but any fruit wood works well to add a delicious smoky flavor to the bacon and cheddar cheese.